-Although organizations must make decisions based on a variety of factors and perspectives, few are as important as human resources when it comes to taking action.
-A company’s workforce is vitally important but concurrently one of the more complex sides of operating a business.
+Although organizations must make decisions based on a variety of factors and perspectives, few are as important as human resources when it comes to taking decisive action during a crisis.
+A company’s workforce is vitally important and one of the most complex aspects of operating a business.
 Instead of clean, hard data, employees can present a variety of qualitative factors that are hard to put into numbers that work for analytics.

 Even so, an organization’s human capital is perhaps its most important asset.
-Building an in-depth understanding of your staff can, therefore, deliver better answers and give you a competitive edge.
-More than acting as a way of punishing employees, however, workforce analytics—sometimes called people analytics—can empower your team by providing better insights as to what works and doesn’t.
-Furthermore, it can help uncover all the tools employees need to succeed.
+Building an in-depth understanding of your staff can help you come up with better solutions and improve your competitive edge.
+Workforce analytics — sometimes called people analytics — can empower your team by providing better insights as to what works and doesn’t.
+Furthermore, it can help uncover tools that employees need to succeed.
 Let’s begin by breaking down the meaning of workforce analytics.

-Workforce analytics, which is a part of HR analytics, are used to track and measure employee-related data and optimize organizations’ human resource management and decision-making.
+Workforce analytics, a part of HR analytics, track and measure employee-related data and help HR teams optimize their organizations’ human resources.
 The field focuses on much more than hiring and firing by also concentrating on the return on value for every hire.
 Moreover, it highlights more specific data that assists with identifying workplace trends such as potential risk factors, satisfaction with decisions, and more.

-Additionally, workforce analytics can evaluate more than just existing staff by also analyzing the trends that surround employment.
+Additionally, workforce analytics can evaluate more than just existing staff by also analyzing the overall employment trends.
 For instance, companies can see which periods of the year have a higher number of applicants and adjust their recruitment efforts, or measure diversity efforts as well as employee engagement without having to resort to more invasive or subjective methods that may provide false positives.

 More so than tracking the number of employees and what they’re making, workforce analytics provides a comprehensive view of your organization’s workers designed to interpret historic trends and create predictive models that lead to insights and better decisions in the future.
 Some of the key benefits of workforce analytics include: